nebulastream/nebulastream/docs/design/20240711_error_handling.md

     - Throw if the function cannot do what is advertised.
     - Throw if the function cannot handle the error properly on its own because it needs more context.
     - In performance-sensitive code paths, ask yourself: Can your error be resolved by returning a `std::optional` or a `std::expected` instead?
 - Use asserts to check preconditions and invariants of functions.
-We include asserts in our code if compiled with `DEBUG` mode.
+We exclude asserts in our code if not compiled with `DEBUG` mode.
 - Write test cases that trigger exceptions.
     ```C++
     try {